 Your parish might celebrate one of four different Masses, each with its own set of readings: the Vigil Mass (held Christmas Eve), Midnight Mass (the “Mass of the Angels”), Dawn Mass (the “Mass of the Shepherds”), and Christmas Day Mass (the “Mass of the Divine Word”).
 You will hear different readings and liturgical prayers at each of these Masses.

-The classic Christmas reading from Luke 2:1-14 is heard at the Midnight Mass (which is often celebrated well before midnight).
-Midnight Mass is the most elaborate celebration of Christmas, and many parishes pull out all the stops for it.
+Midnight Mass (these days usually celebrated well before midnight) features the classic Christmas story from the Gospel of Luke, and is the most elaborate celebration of Christmas, and many parishes pull out all the stops for it.
 At some point in the life of your family, your kids should get to experience it.
-While it may be later and longer than a typical Mass, it is often less crowded.
-If you bring little ones, bring a blanket so they can lay down in the pew.
+While it may be later and longer than a typical Mass, it is often less crowded, and families do bring young children.
+If your little ones attend, bring a blanket so they can lie down in the pew.

 Many of the strategies that work for a regular Sunday Mass, including previewing the readings with your kids, will also help make your Christmas Mass a more pleasant and meaningful family experience.
 See Doing Mass with Kids: 25+ Strategies for a Better Experience.

-You can find this text, which is most appropriately sung or chanted on Christmas Eve, at the USCCB website.
+You can find this text, which is most appropriately sung or chanted on Christmas Eve, at the website of the U.S. Catholic bishops (usccb.org).
 “The announcement of the Solemnity of the Nativity of the Lord from the Roman Martyrology draws upon Sacred Scripture to declare in a formal way the birth of Christ,” the USCCB explains.
 “It begins with creation and relates the birth of the Lord to the major events and personages of sacred and secular history.”

 “No one, whether shepherd or wise man, can approach God here below except by kneeling before the manger at Bethlehem and adoring him hidden in the weakness of a newborn child.”
 So says the Catechism of the Catholic Church (#563).

-You can take that to heart by encouraging your kids to pray before the baby Jesus in the nativity scene at your church or at your home, either after Christmas Mass or right away on Christmas morning, before opening gifts.
+Encourage your kids to imitate the shepherds and wise men by kneeling before the baby Jesus in the nativity scene at your church or at your home, either after Christmas Mass or right away on Christmas morning, before opening gifts.
 You can find a brief Prayer Before a Creche here, or encourage your kids to make up their own prayer.

 If your parish doesn’t sponsor a nativity play (or even if it does), make your own nativity play at home.
 This can be a big production (find ready-made scripts online) with costumes and props and so on, or it can be as simple as Mom and Dad (and older siblings) acting out the Christmas story extemporaneously.
 Young children can be given simple roles to play.